This page we talk about RC Helicopter Controls Torque & Yaw.

 This power is then used to

 drive the tail rotor through a simple right angle gear box.
 The rpm of

-the tail rotor in this set up is dependent on the engine/main rotor rpm
+the tail rotor in this set up is dependent on the engine/main rotor rpm ,

 We control the amount of tail rotor thrust by changing the pitch or angle of attack of the tail rotor blades.
-The tail rotor is

 basically a variable pitch propeller that can vary the amount of right & left thrust to yaw the helicopter in either direction.
-With just the right amount of pitch, it provides the correct counter thrust to maintain a state of equilibrim between the main rotor torque and the tail rotor thrust so the heli will not spin/turn at all.
+With just the right amount of pitch, it provides the correct counter thrust to maintain a state of equilibrium between the main rotor torque and the tail rotor thrust so the heli will not spin/turn at all.